luketrenaman/rotator/README.md

 # Rotator
 Rotator is a level-based bullet hell with a unique mechanic: the player controls the bullets.
-You can play it on [luketrenaman.com](https://luketrenaman.com/rotator) or [itch.io](https://luketrenaman.itch.io/rotator).
+You can play it on [luketrenaman.com](https://luketrenaman.com/rotator).

 # Development process